ZnZq/hytale_atlas/docs/init/OPEN-QUESTIONS.md

 whether it survives as queryable state or is transient during load; how it relates to `AssetKeyValidator`, which appears to be the per-field mechanism.

+**⛔ Filed, not scheduled.** Same boundary as Q17: reaching this graph means populating asset stores through the engine, i.e. invoking behaviour rather than reading a declaration (`05-CODEC-EXTRACTION.md` §Scope boundary).

-**Do not build pass 2 around this until it is confirmed** — the heuristic resolver is still needed for anything the engine does not track, and for the hot layer where the user's in-progress pack may not load at all.
-But investigate it before finalising the resolver, because it could change what the resolver is *for*.
+The heuristic resolver is needed regardless — for anything schema does not type, and for the hot layer, where the user's in-progress pack may not load at all.
+And reference confidence is already high for every schema-typed field, which is the majority.
+So the marginal gain here is smaller than it first appeared.

-Investigate alongside Q17, in Phase 2.
+**Revisit when** schema-typed references prove insufficient in practice — measured, via the resolver-precision regression test in `09-EVALUATION.md`, not assumed.

 ---